 Let us now consider the neck loop formed by the first crossing $L_i$.
 This bounds a region isotopic to a disk in the plane of the tie diagram.
 We know that after the first crossing $L_i$, the active strand is outside of this region.
 We also know our reduced tie sequence ends $C\ast$.
 Altogether this means that anytime the active strand enters the region, it must leave it again, and hence there are an even number of crossings along the neck loop (not including the $L_i$ crossing creating the loop).

 We claim the crossings must alternate as we travel counter-clockwise along the neck loop from point $a$.
 Again using FM-assumptions (1) and (2), there are two cases starting at the first $L_i$ crossing.

-Case A: the active strand crosses the straight strand 1, 3, or an odd number of times, entering the central region from the right side, with tie sequence $L_i(R_oL_i\dots R_oL_i)R_oC_i\ast_o$.
+{\bf Case A:} the active strand crosses the straight strand 1, 3, or an odd number of times, entering the central region from the right side, with tie sequence $L_i(R_oL_i\dots R_oL_i)R_oC_i\ast_o$.
 (Here, the ($R_iL_o\dots R_iL_o$) is the sequence of moves along the straight strand, and $\ast$ is either $L$ or $R$.)
 If we walk counter-clockwise from $a$ along the neck loop, we see $C_i$ (coming from $R$ region), then $\ast_o$, then $L_i$.
 Thus, the crossings alternate along the neck loop.
 In particular, there are two $_i$-moves; one before and one after point $a$.

-Case B: the active strand crosses the straight strand 0, 2, or an even number of times, and enters the central region on the left side, with tie sequence $L_i(R_oL_i\dots R_oL_i)C_o\ast_i$.
+{\bf Case B:} the active strand crosses the straight strand 0, 2, or an even number of times, and enters the central region on the left side, with tie sequence $L_i(R_oL_i\dots R_oL_i)C_o\ast_i$.
 If we again walk counter-clockwise from $a$ along the neck loop, we see $\ast_i$, then $C_o$ (coming from $L$ region), then $L_i$.
 Again, the crossings alternate, and there are in-moves on either side of point $a$.
 These in-moves are ``in" from the perspective of the active strand.
 Thus, as we move from the active strand to the passive strand at point $a$, we see that the crossings do indeed alternate.